 If you love garlic and super easy and flavorful dinners, these sizzling garlic chicken wings are for you!
 They're everything a chicken wing should be: amazingly crispy and packed with flavor.

 I almost always bake chicken wings instead of frying them, but these pan-fried ones are so delicious and so easy that I've been using this method way more often lately.
-Pan-frying is much easier than deep frying and, in my opinion, just as tasty!
+Pan-frying is much easier than deep frying and, in my opinion, just as tasty! (if you prefer using your air fryer, check out these Air Fryer Chicken Wings!)

 These wings make a great party appetizer, but they're also perfect for a last-minute dinner.
 Serve with a side veggie or two and enjoy!